HL7/fhir-shorthand/input/pagecontent/reference.md

 The bindable types SHALL be the same as the bindable types in FHIR: [code, Coding, CodeableConcept, Quantity, string, and uri](https://hl7.org/fhir/R5/terminologies.html#4.1).
 In FHIR R5, {%include tu-span.html%} CodeableReference</span> SHALL also be bindable.

-The strengths SHALL be the same as the [binding strengths defined in FHIR](https://hl7.org/fhir/R5/valueset-binding-strength.html), namely: example, preferred, extensible, and required.
+The strengths SHALL be the same as the [binding strengths defined in FHIR](https://hl7.org/fhir/R5/valueset-binding-strength.html), namely: `example`, `preferred`, `extensible`, and `required`.
 If strength is not specified, a required binding SHALL be assumed.

 The [binding rules defined in FHIR](https://hl7.org/fhir/R5/profiling.html#binding) SHALL be applicable to FSH.
 In particular: